arielf/cuts/README.md

     $ cuts -v -3 file.txt
 ```

+#### Test suite

-Test suite: `cuts` comes with an extensive test suite to ensure
+`cuts` comes with an extensive test suite to ensure
 that it behaves as designed, and that changes don't cause regressions.
 Running `make` in the top source directory or in the `tests`
 sub-directory will run the test suite.

+#### Historical perspective

-Historical perspective: `cut` is one of the earliest Unix utilities
+`cut` is one of the earliest Unix utilities
 with over 40 years of history.
 It's top weaknesses of single char
 delimiters and no support for regexps are a likely a direct result
 of being written so early.
 What is surprising is that in 40 years
 no significant improvement to it has been introduced, in particular,
 when POSIX, and the free GNU implementation came about.

-Other implementations of improved `cut`:  before diving into coding
+#### Other implementations of improved `cut`

-I searched the web for alternatives.
-I found a few, unsurprisingly,
+Before diving into coding I searched the web for alternatives.
-most written in perl, but none of them were what I was looking for.
+I found a few, unsurprisingly, most written in perl, but none
+of them were what I was looking for.

 I basically wanted an enhanced `cut`, i.e. a tool that fixes
 the top pain-points in `cut` rather than a new beast altogether.